 Adventurously making a few turns, Lewis and I discovered JWO Lekkernijen, a purveyor of handmade pâté, salads, sausages, and cheese.
 Its name comes from the interracial gay couple who operates it: Jan-Willem and Ongkie.
 They were one of the first gay couples to get married in the Netherlands!
 Meeting them was an unexpected surprise during Pride Week.

-Their delicatessen sells local delicacies, as well as specialities from Indonesia, Italy, France, Belgium, and Spain.
+Their delicatessen sells local delicacies, as well as specialties from Italy, France, Belgium, Spain, and "south of the Equator" in Indonesia.
 (Notice the stained-glass clerestory windows in the picture).

 The deli is situated on a street named Willemstraat, which opened during King Willem I's birthday, and that's how it got its name.
 We bought Boerenkaas (handmade Farmer's Cheese) and a jar of duck foie gras.
 They were delicious snacks!
 Seats face the windows, and standing tables are at the doorway.